It’s known as the day that will live in infamy.

 “I have a grudging respect, a grudging admiration for this guy, he was rational, he seemed more mature,” Gabriele said of Yamamoto.
 “Tojo was a nut.”

 Gabriele remembers hearing bits and pieces about World War II as a child and said his uncle, who served during the war in the 9th Infantry Division, was rewarded a Silver Star Medal.
 This information makes telling the history easy and Gabriele heard war stories from World War II veterans.

 “It just became very natural,” Gabriele said.
-“In my growing up years, these guys [World War II veterans] were my heroes – I heard all the oral histories.”
+“In my growing up years, these guys [World War II veterans] were my heroes.”